tr?id=1543387775907290&ev=PageView&noscript=1

 Website: http://inari.jp/en/

 The Yomiya and Honmiya festivals are held on a different day each year at the end of July.
-In 2018 The dates will be July 21st and 22nd respectively.
 Definitely participate in this rare event on your trip to Kyoto if you get the chance!

 There's More!
 Kyoto's Recommended Summer Festivals